sypets/cal2calendarize/README.rst

 Controller action in calendarize, not just the Controller action combinations defined in calendarize.
-The result is that more action may be activated, but you will see a warning when editing the plugin and you should manually fix this an convert it to existing controller actions.
+The result is that more action may be activated, but you will see a warning when editing the plugin and you should manually fix this and convert it to existing controller actions.
 This is a fast and sloppy solution, which might result in less problems directly after migrating, but more problems in the long run.